Importing a dataset

 Your Bunker will have an individual randomly-generated name, which you'll see in your browser's address bar.
 Any time you see that name, you can be confident that you're connected to your own secure Bunker.

 Your Bunker automatically opens on the Dashboard tab.
-Next, select Import a dataset and select from the range of import sources, such as uploading a CSV file or connecting to a database.
-Tutorials on importing from each of these sources can be found in the data onboarding category.
+Next, select Import a dataset and select from the range of sources, such as uploading a CSV file or using a pull connector.

 Once you have finished importing, you will use your Bunker's web interface to normalise your data.
 This process maps your data onto InfoSum's standardised Global Schema, so that it can be matched to the corresponding normalised data from your collaborator.

 See the data mapping and transformations section for full guides on how to cleanse, transform and standardise your dataset.
 Once this stage is complete, you will need to publish your dataset to make it available for queries.